jmojiwat/SparkPostFun/README.md

   fail => ...);
 ```

-However, there are extension method helpers that can wrap the client return type if you prefer.
+However, there are extension method helpers that can wrap the client return type if you prefer a more idiomatic approach.

 ```cs
 ...